slavistan/dotfiles/README.md

 module name are directly forwarded to the implementation. `./install.zsh -m funkymodule` is simply a wrapper around the `__install_funkymodule` shell function.
 The responsibility of correctly responding to calls and of proper handling of arguments lies fully with the implementation.
+Given the above `./install.zsh -m funkymodule --help` will simply print the above usage help, albeit without the substituted function name.

-Note that the name of the subdirectory may be freely chosen as well as the module's name provided the filename matches the pattern `install-*sh` and the shell function name matches `__install_*`.
-Thus, creating the above file as `./funky/install-funky.zsh` is equivalent to the solution shown below as the module's name is extracted by stripping the function name from the `__install_` prefix.
+As a final remark note that the name of the subdirectory may be freely chosen as well as the module's name provided the filename matches the pattern `install-*sh` and the shell function name matches `__install_*`.
+Thus, creating the above file as `./funky/install-funky.zsh` is equivalent to the solution shown previously as the module's name is extracted by stripping the function name from the `__install_` prefix.

 #### Convenience Macros